CricketBr/Crickets-Shorthand-Site/orth-cnsl-ref.md

 xxx
 PW uses angle-W (Revised)

-* Revised: PHL, PHR, PHTH, PW, speak, trips, cusps
+xxx Revised: PHL, PHR, PHTH, PW, speak, trips, cusps

-The first (ccw, H to the right) is used in the compound PHR, before E U, and final.
+xxx The first (ccw, H to the right) is used in the compound PHR, before E U, and final.
 The second (cw, H to the left) is used in other cases.
 (Revised)

-* PH-1, Phrase, philter, sulphur, epitaph, PH-2, phase, phlegm, physic (Revised)
+xxx PH-1, Phrase, philter, sulphur, epitaph, PH-2, phase, phlegm, physic (Revised)

 ## Q